YukariChiba/GuGuPrint/README.md

 # GuGuPrint
-A Telegram bot for GuGu Printer
+A Telegram bot for GuGu Printer.
-And...this project will be restructed soon...
+The project has been restructed.
+Please fill settings.py before running.